The Research Centre

 BESSY II for the research community

-BESSY II@HZB can, however, do more.
-It offers the experimental infrastructure for a broad research community in the field of condensed matter (research into solid and liquid matter).
+BESSY II@HZB offers the experimental infrastructure for a broad research community in the field of condensed matter (research into solid and liquid matter).
 The microscopy and spectroscopy instruments are especially highly valued, as are the experimental stations for protein structure analysis, which primarily attract biologists and medical researchers.

 The possibilities of femtoslicing – a certain method of time-resolved measurement – are unique.
 BESSY II has an excellent reputation in the research community, especially for its reliability and high output of research results.
 At our electron storage ring BESSY II, we have an average of 2700 visits from guest researchers per year from 28 countries.

 HZB in the Helmholtz Association